tbates/tbates.github.io/_posts/1995-10-03-detailed-Labels.markdown

 Often there are many labels in a model. `parameters` (or its alias `umxGetParameters`) allows you to "filter" this list, i.e., view just the ones you want.
 You can even write filters using regular expressions!

-So a simple filter might show only paths containin G_to
+So a simple filter might show only paths containing `G_to`

 ```r
 umxGetParameters(m1, "G_to", free = TRUE) # Just labels beginning "G_to"